theharvardcrimson/comp-materials/assignment2/assignment2.md

 Now you can play with these objects - call `show`, modify their contents, go crazy!

 ## Feedback?
 You're done!
 Congrats!
-Just email us the zipped folder, and you can wipe your hands of the whole thing.
+Just push your code to your Github, and you can wipe your hands of the whole thing.

-Additionally, if you could, please think about what you thought about this assignment in terms of length, content, and difficulty.
-Give us your responses [HERE](https://docs.google.com/forms/d/1HIkXeaPEQPErgox2Hez7s2F-7z8-woaT7rDBODNP66g/viewform).
-Thanks, dude(tte)!